 Years ago, a mom told me of a time when she was on an important phone call and her three-year-old son kept bugging her.
 In desperation, she went to the fridge, reached for a jar of jelly, took off the top, and handed it to him.
 Delighted, he sat gobbling up the entire jar of jelly with his fingers while she finished her call.

-We've all been there as parents.
+Parenting stress is real and we've all been there as parents.
 However, bribery and concessions are short-term solutions.
-They send the wrong message, and they can cause more power struggles and difficulties later.
-Kids quickly figure out that if they whine or bug you long enough and loud enough, they'll get their way.
-When we give in, we have set a pattern in motion.
-This is not a recipe for happiness—yours or theirs.
+They send the wrong message to our children, and they can cause more power struggles and difficulties later.

 Our Job as Parents Is to Set Loving and Firm Boundaries